gneCoE/Notices/docs/Files/Exam_Instructions.md

 ## Read All Instructions Carefully:

 ### INSTRUCTIONS REGARDING CONNECTIVITY:
-(i).
+i.
 On Laptop, or on desktop with a webcam, use latest version of modern web browser like Google Chrome, Firefox, Edge for appearing in the End Semester Examination (ESE).
 There is no need to install any software / plugin.
-Go through presentation and Video.
-(ii).
-Laptop / Desktop should have RAM not less than 2 GB.
+Go through presentation and Video. ii.
+Laptop / Desktop should have RAM not less than 2 GB. iii.
-(iii).
 In case you wish to use Mobile then install hiremee app for Android or iPhone.
-Go through presentation and video.
+Go through presentation and video. iv.
-(iv).
 If you are able to install app on mobile, that mean your Mobile is supported, else arrange a different Mobile phone, or attempt on Laptop / Desktop with Webcam.
-(v).
-A minimum internet speed of 512 kbps is required.
-(vi).
-Check Internet speed before hand, from sites like: m-Lab or SpeedTest (vii).
-Prefer Wired or good WiFi connection on Laptop.
-(viii).
-On mobile ensure location which gives you stable speed not less than 512 kbps.
+v.
+A minimum internet speed of 512 kbps is required. vi.
+Check Internet speed before hand, from sites like: m-Lab or SpeedTest vii.
+Prefer Wired or good WiFi connection on Laptop. viii.
+On mobile ensure location which gives you stable speed not less than 512 kbps. ix.
-(ix).
 Turn off all chat applications / messaging apps / other web browsers.
-(x).
+x.
 Only in case of power or internet failure, re-enter the same credentials to finish your examination.
-The examination will resume from the same instance where it got disrupted.
+The examination will resume from the same instance where it got disrupted. xi.
-(xi).
 Ensure sufficient (with factor of safety and redundancy) power backup to keep your devices amd Internet running for the duration of examination.